SMX-LTD/ccm-clj/README.md

 # ccm-clj

-A Clojure interface to Cassandra Cluster Manager (https://github.com/pcmanus/ccm) suitable for use in integration tests.
+A Clojure (1.4+) interface to Cassandra Cluster Manager (https://github.com/pcmanus/ccm) suitable for use in integration tests.

-It is not a recommended for use as a CQL client (see https://github.com/mpenet/alia).

 ## Current Version